ruslo/CGold/docs/platforms/android/hints.rst

 Verify
 ======

-Verify device is visible by service:
+Connect device with USB and verify it's visible by ``adb`` service:

 .. code-block:: shell
   :emphasize-lines: 3